 Gwinnett County Water Resources is committed to providing our residents with consistent, high-quality drinking water, safe wastewater management, and effective stormwater services.
 Over the past few weeks, the COVID-19 pandemic has grown and changed very quickly.
 Our communities, families, workplaces, and everyday lives have been drastically affected.
 As your neighbor and your partner in this community, we are continuing to monitor the situation and adapting to ensure that we can continue to provide you with high quality service.

-DWR has resumed normal operations, including shutting off accounts with past due balances.
+DWR will resume normal operations, including shutting off accounts with past due balances, on Monday, August 17, 2020.
 If you are having a difficult time making water bill payments during this national crisis, our Customer Care Team will be available to work with you.
 Please call a member of our team at 678.376.6800.

 Because of reduced customer service staff and longer wait times we encourage customers to make payments online at www.Gwinnetth2o.com/paymybill or through the automated phone service, 678.376.6800 (option 1) if possible.

 EPA has distributed Information on Maintaining or Restoring Water Quality in Buildings with Low or No Use to assist building owners and managers in addressing water stagnation following extended closures due to the COVID-19 response.
 The guidance also draws attention to Guidance for Reopening Buildings After Prolonged Shutdown or Reduced Operation, which was prepared and recently updated by the U.S. Centers for Disease Control and Prevention.

 Our facilities have won multiple awards for exceptional design and operation, and our F. Wayne Hill Water Resources Center attracts visitors from around the globe.